 ________________

-*It is frequently cited that the first restaurant in Paris was opened in 1765 by a soup maker named Boulanger.
+*The first restaurant in Paris purportedly was opened in 1765 by a soup maker named Boulanger.
 It is true that his was the first establishment to offer a menu with a choice of dishes, and he may have been the first to use the term “restaurant” to describe his establishment.
 But Beauvilliers’ restaurant, La Grande Taverne de Londres, was, as the famous gastronome Jean-Anthelme Brillat-Savarin said, “the first to combine the four essentials of an elegant room, smart waiters, a choice cellar, and superior cooking.”

 CHECK OUT WHAT’S HAPPENING ON OUR HOME PAGE, THENIBBLE.COM.